alexander-one/portfolio/Project - Lung Segmentation/ReadMe.md

 Upon completing the project, with my limited ML knowledge, what I ended up with was about 82% accuracy in segmenting the lung from the rest of the x-ray image.
 At the time, I thought this should be higher.
 After learning quite a bit more in a course about ML, I look back on this and know that it ended up being a good jumping off moment for what would become a deep desire to use machine learning in my career.

+The MATLAB code here is basic and not explained well.
+As I get further through my portfolio projects I will be updating it with what I've learned since completing the project.